bloomen/transwarp/README.md

 scheduling tasks.

-transwarp defines an executor interface which can be implemented to perform custom behaviour when scheduling tasks.
+transwarp defines an executor interface which can be implemented to perform custom behavior when scheduling tasks.
 The interface looks like this:
 ```cpp
 class executor {
 public: